mocquin/physipy/docs/development-guide/index.md

 `mkdocs build`

 This will generate the content to a directory given by `site_dir` in the `mkdocs.yml` configuration file (currently in `_mkdocs_site`).

+To pin the packages needed for the doc, create a new venv, install pip-tools, then the packages specified in docs/requirements.in.
+Use `mkdocs serve` to review the docs, and then `pip-compile docs/requirements.in` to create a `docs/requirements.txt` file.